build-trust/ockam/CONTRIBUTING.md

 ockam --version
 ```

-To see verbose output about what the build script is doing prefix `TRACE=1` before any build command, for example:
+To see verbose output for what the build script is doing, prefix `TRACE=1` before any build command.
+For example:

 ```
 TRACE=1 ./build
 ```

-For more options see `./build help`
+For more options see `./build help`.

 ### Lint
 To run code linters, run:

 ```
 ./build lint
 ```

-This will run all linters by default.
-Which includes eclint, commitlint, shellcheck and gometalinter.
+By default this will run all linters (namely, eclint, commitlint, shellcheck, and gometalinter).

 For more options see `./build help lint`